By The Hospitable.com Team

 Still, there are recommended check-in and check-out times.
 If no check-out time was specified on your Airbnb listing, then the default check-out is 11:00 am (local time).

-Even if you’ve provided detailed check-out instructions on your listing and/or in your Airbnb house manual, it’s a good idea to communicate the must-dos at least the day before.
+But even if you’ve provided detailed check-out instructions on your listing and/or in your house manual, it’s a good idea to communicate the must-dos at least the day before.
 This way, they will have enough time to read your Airbnb check-out message and follow your instructions.

 When people are on vacation, they are typically busy enjoying their stay and don’t keep track of time.
 They may not think to look at check-out details in the description of your listing or the house rules until the morning of their departure.